ericktek/ericktek/README.md

 <h2>Hi, I'm Erick Lema</h2>

 <p>
-  I am a seasoned Data Scientist and Software Engineer with expertise in building scalable solutions that drive data-driven decision-making.
+  I am a Data Scientist and Software Engineer with expertise in building scalable solutions.
 </p>

 - 📫 How to reach me: **erickbale360@gmail.com**